Blastorios/ovh-ansible/README.md

 consumer_key=<YOUR CONSUMER KEY>
 ```

-Alternatively, you can provide credentials as module attributes:
+Or, you can provide credentials as module attributes (this allows you to store them in Ansible vault or to use any lookup plugin to retrieve them):

 ```yaml
 - name: Add server to vrack